calhewitt/LANE/plugins/RawToIntermediate/README.md

-# Basic Cluster Analysis Module
+# RawToIntermediate Module
-Performs the basic cluster analysis.
-TODO: Describe the algorithm or something
+Converts raw data files to the LANE intermediary format for further analysis.

 ## Prerequisites and installation